Skip to Content

 What’s the Best Meat for Pot Roast?

 While you could make a pot roast from brisket, in our opinion the very best cut of beef for pot roast is boneless chuck roast.
 Why?
 Well, a few reasons.
 A pot roast is really just a braise, and a chuck roast is just ideal for braising (check out our Braised Brisket recipe for more on this).
 Cut from the shoulder of a cow, chuck roast is rather tough, but it is still well-marbled which means that as it braises in the oven, there will be plenty of fat that seeps out of the meat.
 That fat means your finished pot roast will be juicy and tender.
 Plus, chuck roast is usually pretty budget-friendly!
-We also love it for Classic Beef Stew and Korean Style Pot Roast.
+We also love it for Classic Beef Stew, Mississippi Pot Roast and Korean Style Pot Roast.

 Ingredients for pot roast including potatoes, chuck roast, carrots, onions, tomato paste, red wine and broth.